 One of the important features of LEGO® SERIOUS® PLAY® is that it helps to create an environment in which participants feel safe and comfortable sharing whatever they have on their mind.
 There are no right or wrong answers, and individual differences are considered a benefit rather than an obstacle.

 This model cannot change during the sharing process, which makes LEGO® SERIOUS® PLAY® an ideal method for encouraging a more open and honest reflection.
 It creates a more comfortable and safe environment for those who tend to be introverted and reluctant.
-This does not only strengthen individuals, but also the group because everybody’s opinion is heard.
-Thus, the collective intelligence of the groups increase.
+This does not only strengthen individuals but also the group because everybody’s opinion is heard.
+Thus, the collective intelligence of the groups increases.

 The use of LEGO® SERIOUS® PLAY® reduces situations where dominant and extroverted participants immediately start talking, taking over the agenda and the angle from which the content is discussed.
 LEGO® SERIOUS® PLAY® enables a democratic process that ensures every participant’s voice and their obligation to use it.